Cukowski/My-Portfolio/README.md

 * A simple portfolio website I made for myself.

-* I was inspired by the Udemy course Code and Create, named 10 Mega Responsive Websites with HTML, CSS, and JavaScript.
+* I was inspired by the Udemy course from Code and Create, named 10 Mega Responsive Websites with HTML, CSS, and JavaScript.

 * It needs more adjustments.